brandur/sorg/content/drafts/postgres-atomicity.md

 ### Responding to the client (#client)

-Throughout this entire process, a client has been waiting synchronously for their transaction to be confirmed.
+Throughout this entire process, a client has been waiting synchronously for its transaction to be confirmed.
 Part of the atomicity guarantee is that false positives where the databases signals a transaction as committed when it hasn't been aren't possible.
 Failures can happen in many places, but if there is one, the client finds out about it and has a chance to retry or otherwise address the problem.

 ## Checking visibility (#visibility)